Josh-Jo1/BlackJackApp/README.md

 4. Switch between left- and right-handed modes
 5. Restart whenever and play as long as you like

+## Known Bugs

+1. Since using a ViewModel, going back and returning to `PlayFragment` does not restart the game
+2. Button text color is black on Samsung Galaxy S9 (tested on physical device)

 ## Roadmap

 1. Incorporate betting system